mhanyc/codingmental/content/articles/overview-of-a-react-application.md

 ---

-This post outlines some of the technologies involved in putting together a video juxtaposition tool for Mediathread.
+This post outlines some of the technologies involved in putting together a video juxtaposition tool for [Mediathread](http://mediathread.info/).
+The primary technology I'm focusing on is [React](https://facebook.github.io/react/), which is a framework for building highly interactive user interfaces on the web in JavaScript.

-_Explain a little bit what Reach application is for folk who have never encountered it.
-A short sentence or a link_

 Now that I've made some progress on [Juxtapose](https://github.com/ccnmtl/juxtapose) I wanted to review